 At a claimed 1,433g the Cero AR30 Evo wheels are relatively lightweight, especially for the price, and that helps the Evos remain nimble and easy to push up the hills despite the extra rim depth.

-It’s clear Cero put considerable thought into its wheels, which is nice.
+The considerable thought Cero has put into this wheelset is immediately apparent.
 For example, class-leading Sapim CX Ray straight-pull spokes (20 radial front, 20 two cross rear) with Cero’s own hub and cassette body design that now features an anti-bite guard to stop the cassette digging into the body.

 It means the tyre will sit wider, and it really does look rather large compared with the Fulcrum Racing Zeros I’ve recently tested; 25c looks like 28c.
-This, Cero says, will help increase aerodynamics in terms of the way the tyre sits as the leading edge of the 30mm-deep aluminium rim, and having more width to the tyres also aids comfort.
+This, Cero says, will help increase aerodynamics in terms of the way the tyre sits as the leading edge of the 30mm-deep aluminium rim, and having more width to the tyres also aids comfort and confidence.

 This depth didn’t catch any sidewind, and the aluminium braking surface as expected performed as it should, giving confident braking over carbon alternatives at twice the price.

-I did experience a small buckle in the rear wheel which was rectified by a tweak of a few spokes, but this hasn’t returned and the wheelset remains strong without fault.
+After hard use a small buckle did appear in the rear wheel but it was easily rectified by a tweak of a few spokes, but this hasn’t returned and the wheelset remains strong without fault.